 Tips to Make Sure Your Vehicle is Safe During Car Transport Journey

 The good news is, there are ways you can make sure your vehicle is safe during transport.

 - Weed out any unsavory transporters: Read reviews and take 10-15 minutes to research and read up on each potential shipping company.
 Look for red flags, including reviews that mention vehicle damage or missing personal items.
 If you see them, it’s probably a good idea to cross that transporter off your list.

 - Watch out for fraud: This includes registered and unregistered car transport companies.
 Make sure a motor carrier is registered with the FMCSA – you’ll be able to look up any accidents or customer complaints.
 It allows you to verify the service is properly insured.
 No registration or a poor record?
 Cross ‘em off!

 - Double-check quotes and pricing: Get more than a few quotes and beware of those that seem way too low.
 A drastically low quote is a risky quote.
 Just as you’d dump a high quote, you should probably avoid anything that seems too good to be true.

-- Clean out your car: The easiest way to make sure that nothing gets taken is to make sure there is nothing to take.
+- Clean out your car: The easiest way to ensure that nothing gets taken is to make sure there is nothing to take.
 Empty your vehicle of anything unnecessary.
-If there is no temptation to break into your vehicle, even the most agile and opportunistic thief won’t bother.
+Even the most agile and opportunistic thief won’t bother if there is no temptation to break into your vehicle.

 - Be aware and alert during inspection and loading: It may be easy to zone out, but this is your last chance to double-check anything from what is in your vehicle to the carrier’s trustworthiness and preparedness that is hauling your vehicle.
 Make sure your vehicle is locked up, tucked in, and safe and secure.